 Each one of us had struggled with many different battles.
 Each one of us had fought problems every single day.
 Each one of us should take the challenge for whatever it may bring.

-As for my little one, I could not preach him.
+As for my little one, I don’t like to preach all these things to him.
 But I wish he discovers the things he would need when it’s time for him to be left alone to design his own life.
 Here are twenty one of these I wish to communicate without saying, but which he should feel in his heart:

 Treat people nicely.
 Throughout life, people would make you feel out of your comfort zone.
 Just continue doing what’s right and what’s your best.
 Remember that how people treat you define them.
 How you react defines you.